Gatcombe Park: The Princess Royal: 1976–present

 The Crown paid for the renovation and redecoration of the house for Princess Anne and Captain Phillips, who moved into it in November 1977.
-In 1978 the owners' land was increased by the purchase of Aston Farm to the east.
-While Princess Anne's first marriage subsisted, the property thus covered approximately 730 acre, of which the bulk of its 200 acre of woodland was part of the park land, including a lake containing brown trout.
-These properties had extensive stabling for horses, including a new stable block, and the underlying land of an airstrip is within the ownership of Aston Farm.
+The property then covered approximately 730 acre, of which the bulk of its 200 acre of woodland was part of the park land, including a lake containing brown trout.
+The property had extensive stabling for horses, including a new stable block, and an airstrip.

 The estate was divided when the Princess Royal and Mark Phillips were divorced, and today the princess lives at Gatcombe Park with her second husband, Sir Timothy Laurence.
+Their children Peter and Zara Tindall each had a cottage on the estate until they married.
+Peter and his then wife, Autumn, moved to London afterwards.

+Aston Farm

+In 1978 the estate was enlarged by the purchase of Aston Farm to the east.
 After the divorce, for some years Mark Phillips lived at Aston Farm with his second wife, but he later moved to the United States.
-Their children Peter and Zara Phillips each had a cottage on the estate until they married.
-Peter and his wife, Autumn, then moved to London; they separated in 2019, and in 2020 announced they would divorce.
-Zara and her husband, Mike Tindall, at first lived in Cheltenham after they were married in 2011, but in January 2013 they sold their house and came to live on the Gatcombe estate.
+Zara and her husband, Mike Tindall, at first lived in Cheltenham after they were married in 2011, but in January 2013 they sold their house and moved to Aston Farm.

+Events

 The grounds of Gatcombe Park are known in the eventing world for hosting the Festival of British Eventing every year, over the first weekend in August.
 Organised by Mark Phillips, with considerable input from Princess Anne, the event attracts the world's top equestrian Olympians and over 40,000 paying spectators, as well as BBC Television coverage.
 Two smaller horse trials, in the spring and autumn, also take place on the estate, with courses designed by Princess Anne, and there is a biannual craft fair, with around 160 exhibitors, in May and October.